ga4gh-beacon/beacon-v2/docs/aggregations.md

 #### aggregationTerms-example

 * new document with aggregators aggr1-4
-* includes demonstration of `selectors` for values and ranges
+* includes demonstration of `categories` for values and ranges

 #### beaconRequestBody-MAX-example